-Superhero Academy is an interactive museum exhibit designed to show how superhero stories have reflected and influenced current events in the United States since their creation in 1938.
+Superhero Academy was a ~1300 sq ft. interactive museum exhibit exploring how superhero comics have reflected and influenced current events in the United States since their creation in 1938.
 It was open to the public for a total of 6 weeks in 2018.

 Our aim for the project was to create a fun, interactive experience where guests would learn without realizing they were doing so.
 We also wanted to educate guests on a bit of U.S. history and a bit of pop culture and how the two intersect.